 Should every 3D Printer be upgraded to Silicone Heater?
 Probably not.
 It is however a noticeable improvement, and capable of reaching higher temperatures than the alternative.

 When writing a previous article on safety mods for the Anet A8, a defective heated bed connector was one of the most notable concerns.
 There were plenty of cheap workarounds available, but most were just band-aids for a larger problem.
 Disappointed with the results, I tossed it in the trash and decided to replace it instead.
-This was a perfect opportunity to try out one of the silicone heater mats sold at Gulfcoast Robotics, looking at both the steps for installation and differences in performance.
+This was a perfect opportunity to try out one of the silicone heater mats we carry at Gulfcoast Robotics, looking at both the steps for installation and differences in performance.

 Purchased Parts List220x220 Build Plate w/ Silicone Heater (Full Kit) - $44.99